gsteixeira/django-except-catcher/README.md

 Only the superuser have access to these reports.

-Sure the UI is ugly.
-That's ok since only sysadmins are supposed to see it anyway.
+Sure, the UI is ugly.